amplication/amplication/README.md

 ```
 npm run setup:dev
 ```

-The second command will install all the required dependencies, run the necessary scripts and init a Docker-based Postgres server.
+This will install all the required dependencies, run the necessary scripts and init a Docker-based Postgres server.

 You can also use a more manual step-by-step approach to set up Amplication in a local development environment.
 To do that, you should follow the instructions listed for "Amplication Server" and "Amplication Client" below.